1lker/dream-case/README.md

 ### Main Visualization Scripts

 1. **enhanced-visualization.py**: The original script with hardcoded data arrays.
-2. **enhanced-visualization-json.py**: The updated script that loads data directly from the JSON files and generates visualizations based on that data.
+2. **enhanced-visualization-json.py**: The updated script that loads data directly from the JSON files.

-### Generated Visualizations

-The system produces the following visualizations, saved in the `game_charts/` directory:

-1. **move_analysis.png**: Analysis of move counts and difficulty levels across game segments, showing how each game paces player challenge.
-2. **power_up_analysis.png**: Breakdown of power-ups in each game, their effects, and frequency, revealing different approaches to player empowerment.
-3. **obstacle_distribution.png**: Analysis of obstacle variety and frequency, demonstrating complexity differences between games.
-4. **difficulty_progression.png**: Difficulty curve mapping across all levels, highlighting different pacing strategies.
-5. **master_dashboard.png**: Consolidated view of all key metrics for quick comparison between games.
-6. **monetization_difficulty_correlation.png**: Relationship between difficulty spikes and monetization opportunities, revealing monetization strategies.
-7. **obstacle_timing.png**: Timeline of obstacle introduction throughout the games, showing progression complexity.
-8. **retention_monetization.png**: Timing and strategy of retention features, comparing engagement approaches.

 ## Key Game Differences Uncovered